japgolly/scalajs-react/doc/CONFIG.md

 *Note: Runtime settings only affect development-mode (`fastOptJS`) and must be applied before any components are created.*

 This globally disables `Reusability.shouldComponentUpdate` so that it doesn't nothing.

-# `ReusabilityOverlay.overrideGloballyInDev()`

-**[ReusabilityOverlay has been deprecated in v3 with no replacement — use React's Profiler instead]**

-*Note: Runtime settings only affect development-mode (`fastOptJS`) and must be applied before any components are created.*

-This makes calls to `Reusability.shouldComponentUpdate` also display a little UI overlay for you to inspect/debug component updates.
-You can see a [live example of this in use here](https://japgolly.github.io/scalajs-react/#examples/reusability).

 # Custom `ReusabilityOverride`